 - the Quality Payment Program Merit-based Incentive Payment Program (MIPS).

-EPs and hospitals that directly participate in the PI Program will continue to attest to the objective/measure requirements as finalized in the 2019 IPPS Final Rule.
+EPs that directly participate in the PI Program will continue to attest to the objective/measure requirements as finalized in the 2019 IPPS Final Rule.
 Indiana Medicaid PI Program services include:

 - Direct technical assistance for PI Program and/or QPP/MIPS

-- Additional services per organizations' needs, including documentation review; EHR optimization,external vulnerability scan; phishing testing and more
+- Additional services per organizations' needs including documentation review, EHR optimization, external vulnerability scan, phishing testing

 Eligibility for Participation